 Energy Statements – What You Need

-- Sustainability / Energy Statement
+- Main content of Sustainability / Energy Statement

-- Part L Assessment (SAP or SBEM)
+- Part L calculations as evidence (SAP or SBEM)

-Importantly the statement must provide a full feasibility study of renewable technologies and how the scheme might make use of existing centralised heat and power networks, or provide new hubs for future networks.
+Importantly the statement must provide a full feasibility study of any proposed renewable technologies and how the scheme might make use of existing heat and power networks, or provide new hubs for future networks.

 As with any development, we can only repeat our usual mantra – “start early”.
-We are often drafted in at the last moment (usually a few days before a deadline) to produce an energy strategy.
+We are often drafted in at the last moment (usually a few days before a deadline!) to produce an energy strategy.
 This is a recipe for a bad experience on all sides.

 Get advice from your council early in the design stage – most planning officers will happily sit down at a pre-app meeting and then produce a letter detailing their requirements, outlining what you should be delivering with your planning application.